 Under the Tetrarchy, the Roman Empire was divided into two parts: the Western Roman Empire and the Eastern Roman Empire.
 Each of these halves was then further divided into two regions, with each region being ruled by a separate ruler.

 While the Tetrarchy itself did not endure in the long term, its innovations and reforms left a lasting legacy on the Roman Empire’s political, administrative, and ideological landscape.
 The attempt to address the empire’s challenges through a more structured and collaborative approach foreshadowed changes that would continue to shape the history of the Roman world and its successor states.

-What is a Tetrarchy?
+What is the Roman Tetrarchy?

 Starting with the basics, the word Tetrarchy means “rule of four” and refers to the division of an organization or government into four parts.
 Each of these parts has a different ruler.

 Although there have been multiple Tetrachies over the centuries, normally we refer to the Tetrarchy of Diocletian when the word is used.
 Still, another well-known Tetrarchy that was not Roman is called The Herodian Tetrarchy, or the Tetrarchy of Judea.
 This group was formed in 4 BCE, in the Herodian kingdom and after the death of Herod the Great.